morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/24_ssh.md

 ---
-title: "2.4 Exposing VM Ports"
+title: "Exposing VM Ports"
-weight: 240
+weight: 14
-labfoldernumber: "02"
+labfoldernumber: "01"
-sectionnumber: 2.4
+sectionnumber: 1.4
 description: >
-  Accessing ports of the running VirtualMachine
+  Accessing ports of the running virtual machine
 ---

 In the previous section we accessed our VM console using the `virtctl` tool.
 In this section we will expose the SSH port